mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     *Shit*

     He took out the dagger with his left hand and with a quick flick, he cut open a small hole under the scrape on hae temple.
-A mix of blood, hydrodermal fluid, and cerebral fluid formed a rivulet in the dust while Kip put the knife far away and continued to monitor hae pulse.
+A mix of blood, hydrodermal fluid, and cerebral fluid formed a rivulet in the dust while Kipnu put the knife far away and continued to monitor hae pulse.

     "Am I dying?" thi asked, now slightly more awake and audibly afraid.